edirgarcia/ml_net_lab/README.md

 ### Setup Instructions:
+0. Make sure you have [git] (https://git-scm.com/downloads)
-1. Clone this lab using `git clone https://github.com/edirgarcia/ml_net_lab.git` or download and extract the [zip](https://github.com/edirgarcia/ml_net_lab/archive/master.zip)
+1. Clone this lab using `git clone https://github.com/edirgarcia/ml_net_lab.git` or download and extract the [zip](https://github.com/edirgarcia/ml_net_lab/archive/master.zip) if you don't have/want git.
+2. Install [Anaconda](https://www.anaconda.com/products/individual), or procure yourself a Python environment with jupyter notebook.
-2. Download and Install .NET Core SDK from [here](https://dotnet.microsoft.com/download).
+3. Download and Install .NET Core SDK from [here](https://dotnet.microsoft.com/download).
 You can verify your installation by typing `dotnet --info` in a console.
-3. Install [Anaconda](https://www.anaconda.com/products/individual), or procure yourself a Python environment with jupyter notebook.
 4. Install Graphviz from [here](https://graphviz.gitlab.io/_pages/Download/Download_windows.html) (optional) if you don't install this you won't be able to see pipeline visualizations, but the project still works.
 5. Once Anaconda is installed, open Anaconda Prompt and then
    1. Navigate to this enlistment `cd <your_path_here>\ml_net_lab`